goeaway/CheckoutPaymentAPI/README.md

 ### API Client

 I created a separate .net core library to house an API client for the API.
 This could be published as a nuget package and then used by merchants in their own .net solutions.
 The package includes an `APIClient` class, which implements the `IAPIClient` interface.
 This class provides two methods for merchants to use `GetPaymentDetails` and `ProcessPayment`.
 These methods use `HttpClient` under the hood and return typed versions of the possible responses from the API.
+I originally intended to use RestSharp instead of HttpClient, but opted for the latter for it's simpler API.

 ### Docker support